Business School Graduate Gift Guide - What to Buy for MBAs in 2021

 Tech & Gadgets

 Fitbit Charge 4

 With a cushy new desk job, your MBA grad might need a reminder to get up and move.
-The Fitbit Charge 4 is Fitbit’s most advanced tracker and offers hourly reminders to move and drink water and offers a vibrating alarm clock option for the heavy sleepers.
+The Fitbit Charge 4 is Fitbit’s most advanced tracker and offers hourly reminders to move and drink water and offers a vibrating alarm clock option for heavy sleepers.
 You can also switch bands depending on whether your grad’s at work or hitting the gym.

 GlocalMe G4 Pro WIFI Hotspot

 For internet access where there’s no WiFi, this GlocalMe G4 Pro global private high-speed mobile pocket WIFI hotspot MiFi device seems essential for grads expecting frequent business travel.
 While charging devices, the G4 provides Internet connectivity anywhere road warriors can access a cell signal.
-No sim card required.
+No sim card is required.

 Google Chromecast Ultra

 No millennial home is complete without a Google Chromecast.
-This inexpensive little dongle seems innocuous but plugs into any TV or projector with a USB hole and seamlessly connects your phone or computer opening up all of the streaming possibilities, including HD content.
+This inexpensive little dongle seems innocuous but plugs into any TV or projector with a USB hole and seamlessly connects your phone or computer, opening up all of the streaming possibilities, including HD content.

 Bose QuietComfort 35II Wireless Bluetooth Noise-Cancelling Headphones

 Nothing says “Don’t bother me” like a pair of large headphones.
 With a 20-hour battery life, these Bluetooth headphones block ambient noise while working in an office, on a plane or subway, for a video conference call, in a coworking space, or coffee shop.
 The Bose QuietComfort 35 headphones are optimized for use with Amazon Alexa and Google Assistant.